Skip to main content

 Generic name: chikungunya vaccine, live (cvx 317)

-Note: This document contains side effect information about chikungunya vaccine, live (cvx 317).
-Some dosage forms listed on this page may not apply to the brand name Ixchiq.
+Note: This document provides detailed information about Ixchiq Side Effects associated with chikungunya vaccine, live (cvx 317).
+Some dosage forms listed on this page may not apply specifically to the brand name Ixchiq.

-Applies to chikungunya vaccine, live (cvx 317): intramuscular solution.
+Applies to chikungunya vaccine, live (cvx 317): intramuscular powder for injection.

 Tell your doctor if you use other medicines or have other medical conditions or allergies.